-The growing importance of ESG reports is supported by the fact that the investors and other stakeholders are calling on companies to disclose more about their sustainability and environmental, social and governance strategies.
+The growing importance of Sustainability reports is supported by the fact that the investors and other stakeholders are calling on companies to disclose more about their sustainability and environmental, social and governance strategies.

 Modern companies perceive taxes as a tool that supports the implementation of environmental projects and the long-term sustainability of a social and economic oriented company.